- Written by Dr.Mehmet Demircioglu

 After surgery, sensitive skin needs fewer experiments, not more.
 If one product or medicine is changed at a time, the clinic can understand what helped and what harmed.
 If five products are added in one night, the picture becomes unclear.

-Contact the clinic before taking an antihistamine if the itching is severe, if the recipient area is getting redder or wetter, if there is discharge, fever, facial swelling, hives, breathing difficulty, strong drowsiness, or if you are already taking a sleep aid, painkiller, anxiety medicine, or cold medicine.
+ask for clinic review before taking an antihistamine if the itching is severe, if the recipient area is getting redder or wetter, if there is discharge, fever, facial swelling, hives, breathing difficulty, strong drowsiness, or if you are already taking a sleep aid, painkiller, anxiety medicine, or cold medicine.

-Also contact the clinic if you are trying to treat a symptom that might be infection.
+Get clinic review as well if you are trying to treat a symptom that might be infection.
 Pimples, redness, scabs, and soreness can be part of healing, but worsening pain, heat, pus, bad smell, fever, or spreading redness need review.
 The warning sign frame is explained in redness, scabs, and pimples after a hair transplant.

-If the antihistamine was prescribed by another doctor, tell the clinic.
+When another doctor prescribes the antihistamine, share that with the transplant team.
 If the clinic prescribed it, follow the exact dose and timing.
 If you bought it yourself because someone online suggested it, pause and ask first.

 Use antihistamines only with a clear reason.
-If the reason is mild hay fever and the medicine is familiar, non drowsy, and approved, it may fit recovery.
-If the reason is severe itching, rash, swelling, or a possible allergy, the clinic should see the pattern before the medicine hides it.
+If the reason is mild hay fever and the medicine is familiar, less sedating, and approved, it may fit recovery.
+If the reason is severe itching, rash, swelling, or a possible allergy, I want to see the pattern before the medicine hides it.

 During the first 10 to 14 days, protect the grafts from scratching, rubbing, and careless sleep.
 Do not add a sedating medicine just because the scalp feels annoying.
 Do not combine antihistamines with alcohol, random sleep aids, or unapproved pain medicine.
 Do not use any tablet to avoid sending photos when the skin is clearly getting worse.